Liqing-Li/Personal-Website/content/home/working in progress.md

 exclude_selected = false
 +++

-“The Impact of Bison Reintroduction on Local Economies” with Ando, A.

 "Wildfires and Birth outcomes in California" with Singh, P.

-"Urban Agriculture: Social Equity and Gentrification"
+"Urban Agriculture: Social Equity and Gentrification" with Long, D.